 Why We Need A New Critical Edition of all the Writings and Speeches of Oliver Cromwell

 Despite being such a major historical figure the collected writings and speeches of Oliver Cromwell are certainly the most inaccurate and some contain outright falsifications.
 To rectify this John Morrill and his team of historians and researchers have been given a Leverhulme Trust funded research grant of £204,337.
-On the surface this may seem a large amount of money but given the fact that Leverhulme also gave a quarter of a million pounds grant to study homing pigeons it tends to put Morrill´s grant in some sort of perspective.
+On the surface, this may seem a significant amount of money, but given the fact that Leverhulme also gave a quarter of a million pounds grant to study homing pigeons it tends to put Morrill´s award in some sort of perspective.

-Morrill will have a team of eight editors chosen by Oxford University Press to assemble a five volume edition of Oliver Cromwell’s collected writings and speeches.
-It is clear that this edition will give us a more concrete and precise appreciation of OIiver Cromwell.
+Morrill will have a team of eight editors chosen by Oxford University Press to assemble a five-volume edition of Oliver Cromwell’s collected writings and speeches.
+It is clear that this version will give us a more concrete and precise appreciation of OIiver Cromwell.
 It remains to be seen if this is a fundamental reappraisal of “Our Chief of Men”, but it is clear that this is a long overdue project.

 It is clear that the team assembled is of a high academic calibre.
 Eight editors have been appointed and have signed contracts with OUP: Andrew Barclay, Peter Gaunt, Laura Knoppers, Patrick Little, John Morrill, Micheál Ó Siochrú, Jason Peacey, and Davis Smith.
-According to the University of Cambridge "all of them have worked on Cromwell’s life or thought and all have a detailed understanding of the sources for the project.
+According to the University of Cambridge, "all of them have worked in Cromwell’s life or thought, and all have a detailed understanding of the sources for the project.
 An advisory board of further specialists in Cromwell and/or the editing of early modern texts has been created, including Martyn Bennett, Jan Broadway, Ann Hughes, Pádraig Lenihan, and Blair Worden".

 The University of Cambridge website explains "The mission statement of the Editorial Board has been to record all surviving evidence of ‘Cromwell’s voice’.
 This means including all the speeches in Stainer’s edition; all the letters in Abbott’s edition for which there is any evidence of Cromwell’s authorial hand and many discovered since 1948; and contextualized editions of William Clarke’s contemporary notes of Cromwell’s contributions to the Army Debates of 1647 (their provenance recently re-examined), and (after much discussion and experimentation) versions of Cromwell’s contributions to parliamentary debates in the diaries of the early 1640s (often in very different summary form).
 With respect to most post-1643 letters and speeches which survive not as originals but in multiple early copies, using recent advances in book and print culture history, it is often possible to establish which of several printers of a letter was being used by Parliament or Protectorate to publish.
 This, as well as internal evidence, normally allows the ‘best’ text to be established).
 We have conducted trials to establish the feasibility of tracking down ‘lost’ documents.
 Where there are major discrepancies between versions and no way of seeing which is the more ‘reliable’, we have permission from OUP to publish both (e.g. the speech to the Nominated Assembly on 4 July 1653).
 Otherwise, we will establish the best text using advanced source criticism, and will note significant alternatives in footnotes".

-What are the problems with the older editions of Cromwell's words.
-It is clear that it will be a huge task to find out .
+What are the problems with the older editions of Cromwell's words?
+It is clear that it will be an enormous task to find out.
 How best to"represent Cromwell's voice" is a big responsibility.
 Another problem is how to deal with several copies of the same Cromwell speech or what do when earlier editors sneakily and irresponsibly corrected Cromwell's words.

-A major problem is that recent and past historians have relied on these editions and have most of the time uncritically quotied them without questioning the accuracy of Cromwell´s words or deeds.
+The biggest problem is that recent and past historians have relied on these editions and have most of the time uncritically quoted them without questioning the accuracy of Cromwell´s words or deeds.
 One such example of this is the biography of Oliver Cromwell by Graham Goodlad.
-This book which seems primarily aimed at students again quotes Cromwell without any warning of to the accuracy of the quote.
-Over the last 25 years Cromwell´s name has been seen in more than one hundred titles in the British History Online Database.
+This book which seems primarily aimed at students again quotes Cromwell without any warning off to the accuracy of the quote.
+Over the last 25 years, Cromwell´s name has been seen in more than one hundred titles in the British History Online Database.
 All of these titles have relied on out of date and inaccurate editions.

-Lets take the most well known and probably the most important collection of Cromwell´s speeches and writings done by Thomas Carlyle’s in 1845.
+Let's take the most well-known and probably the most valuable collection of Cromwell´s speeches and writings done by Thomas Carlyle’s in 1845.
 Carlyle´s was certainly a major accomplishment and remained in print for over a hundred years.
-But as John Morrill recently said at the Barry Coward memorial Lecture even a writer of Carlyle´s calibre spent next to no time in editing the speeches or writings.
-But perhaps the most important mistake was that he never compared different versions of the same letter or speech.
+But as John Morrill recently said at the Barry Coward Memorial Lecture even a writer of Carlyle´s calibre spent next to no time in editing the speeches or writings.
+But perhaps the greatest mistake was that he never compared different versions of the same letter or statement.
 He never enquired as to whether the recording of the speech or writing was the best.
 He took the easiest way out and just "tidied up the spelling and punctuation and printed it"

 At the start of the 20th century the noted scholar Mrs S.C.Lomas, decided to tidy up Carlyle’s edition.
 According to Morrill this improved the quality of the text Carlyle had chosen, "but comparison of variant texts was a low priority, and the use of source criticism to determine ‘best’ readings was, to put it politely, rudimentary".